 Agencies engaging probity practitioners for major transactions should require that probity reports or final sign-off letters disclose any material probity issues that arose during the relevant project, even where the issues were managed to the satisfaction of the probity practitioner and project governance group.

 Probity in procurement – Goods and services procurement guide (Victorian Government Purchasing Board, June 2019)

 Describes the process to engage a probity adviser.
 (Find the guide in the Guidelines section).

-Agencies that are Victorian Government Purchasing Board in-scope entities or Agencies that use Victorian Government Purchasing Board standing offer contracts can access the Professional Advisory Services Panel for the engagement of probity practitioners.
+Agencies that are Victorian Government Purchasing Board in-scope entities or Agencies that use Victorian Government Purchasing Board standing offer contracts can access the Professional Advisory Services State Purchase Contract for the engagement of probity practitioners.

 Tools and support

 The Practitioners Toolkit includes key documents, guidance and information about the Ministerial Directions and Instructions for public construction.